ChaosChain/chaoschain-governance-os/README.md

 - PostgreSQL for persistent storage
 - SGX dev-container for secure execution
-- Goerli testnet for blockchain anchoring
+- Sepolia testnet for blockchain anchoring
 - Prometheus and Grafana for monitoring

 #### Setting Up Staging